-Services that are covered for you What you must pay when you get these services Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
-Other outpatient diagnostic tests \$0.00 copay for Medicare-covered lab services. \$0.00 copay for Medicare-covered blood services. \$75.00 copay for each Medicare-covered non-radiologic diagnostic procedures and tests.
-Outpatient hospital observation Outpatient Hospital Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Outpatient Hospital Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff by laws to state licensure law and hospital staff by laws to admit patients to the hospital or order outpatient tests.
+Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web

-Services that are covered for you What you must pay when you get these services at https://www.medicare.gov/sites/default/files/ 2018-09/11435-Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227), TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633- 4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week. \$300.00 copay for each Medicare- covered Outpatient Hospital Observation facility visit.
+Prior authorization is required.
 Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an outpatient, you should ask the hospital staff. \$300.00 copay for each Medicare-covered Outpatient Hospital Facility visit. \$300.00 copay for each Medicare-covered Outpatient Hospital Observation Facility visit.
-For detailed information regarding the cost shares for services outlined in this section - Outpatient hospital services, see the specific Services section of this Benefit Chart.
+Covered services include, but are not limited to: • Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery \$300.00 copay for each Medicare- covered outpatient hospital facility visit. \$300.00 copay for each Medicare- covered outpatient hospital observation hospital observation facility visit.